 Real Estate Limited Partnerships.
-This category includes investments in 30 limited partnerships that own direct real estate and real estate related debt instruments.
+This category includes investments in 36 limited partnerships that own direct real estate and real estate related debt instruments.
 Investments in Real Estate Limited Partnerships are diversified by property type, geographic location, and capital structure.
-The fair values of Real Estate Limited Partnership investments have been determined using the NAV of the System's interest in the partnership provided by the General Partner.
-Real Estate Limited Partnerships cannot be redeemed because they are private market investments.
-Distributions from Real Estate Limited Partnerships are determined by the General Partner.
-Real Estate Limited Partnerships are determined by the General Partner.
-Real Estate Limited Partnerships are determined by the General Partner.
+The fair values

 Event Driven Hedge Funds.
 This category consists of one hedge fund.
 Event Driven Hedge Funds seek to add value by exploiting pricing inefficiencies that may occur before or after a corporate event such as a bankruptcy, merger, acquisition or spinoff.
 Event Driven managers may invest in announced corporate events, or the manager may anticipate a corporate event and position the portfolio accordingly.
 Event Driven Hedge Fund managers may invest in either debt or equity positions, and often hedge out market risk.
 The fair values of Event Driven Hedge Fund investments have been determined using the NAV provided by the administrator of the hedge fund.
+The System's Event Driven Hedge fund has quarterly liquidity.

 Global Macro Hedge Funds.
-This category includes investments in three hedge funds.
+This category includes investments in two hedge funds.
 Global Macro Hedge Funds invest in long and short positions in a wide variety of assets including equities, fixed income, currencies, commodities, and futures.
 Global Macro Hedge Fund managers seek to add value by accurately anticipating overall macroeconomic trends in various countries.
 The fair values of Global Macro Hedge Fund investments have been determined using the NAV provided by the administrator of the hedge fund.
-Two of the System's Global Macro managers have monthly liquidity, and one has quarterly liquidity.
+One of HMEPS' Global Macro managers has monthly liquidity, and one has quarterly liquidity.

 Equity Long / Short Hedge Funds.
-This category includes investments in four hedge funds.
+This category includes investments in two hedge funds.
 Equity Long / Short Hedge Funds employ a strategy that involves taking long positions in stocks that are expected to increase in value and short positions in stocks that are expected to decrease in value.
 Equity Long / Short Hedge Funds will often short stock market indexes in order to lessen total market risk.
 The fair values of Equity Long / Short Hedge Fund investments have been determined using the NAV provided by the administrator of the hedge fund.
-Two of the System's Equity Long / Short managers have quarterly liquidity, and one has semiannual liquidity.
+One of HMEPS' Equity Long / Short managers has quarterly liquidity, and one has semiannual liquidity.

 Credit Hedge Funds.
-This category includes investments in five hedge funds.
+This category includes investments in two hedge funds.
 Credit Hedge Fund managers look for relative value between senior and junior securities of the same issuer.
 They will also trade securities of equivalent credit quality from different corporate issues, or different tranches in complex capital structures such as mortgage-backed securities or collateralized loan obligations.
 Credit Hedge Funds typically focus on credit rather than interest rates.
-In fact, many managers will sell short interest rate futures or Treasury bonds to hedge their interest rate exposure.
+Many managers will sell short interest rate futures or Treasury bonds to hedge their interest rate exposure.
 The fair values of Credit Hedge Fund investments have been determined using the NAV provided by the administrator of the hedge fund.
-The System is redeeming one of its Credit Hedge Fund managers, and another is liquidating under court supervision.
+One of the System's credit hedge funds has quarterly liquidity; the other has annual liquidity.

-Multi-Strategy Hedge Funds.
+Multi Strategy Hedge Funds.
 This category includes investments in two hedge funds.
-Multi- Strategy Hedge Funds may employ any combination of the hedge fund strategies listed above.
-The fair values of Multi-Strategy Hedge Fund investments have been determined using the NAV provided by the administrator of the hedge fund.
-Both of the System's Multi Strategy managers have annual liquidity.
+Multi Strategy Hedge Funds may employ any combination of the hedge fund strategies listed above.
+The fair values of Multi Strategy Hedge Fund investments have been determined using the NAV provided by the administrator of the hedge fund.
+Both of HMEPS' Multi Strategy fund investments have annual liquidity.